onur-zengin/python-cisco-iosxr/README.md

 Else, if at any time;

-    - __Usable PNI egress capacity is present on the local router
+    - __Usable PNI egress capacity is present on the local router__

     __AND__

-    the ratio of the actual PNI egress to usable PNI egress capacity is smaller than the risk factor:__
+    - __The ratio of the actual PNI egress to usable PNI egress capacity is smaller than the risk factor__

     __AND__